hiteshjoshi1/commands/kubernetes/kubernetes_arch.md

 ### kube-proxy
 kube-proxy maintains network rules on nodes.
 These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.
+The kube-proxy will make changes to iptables to ensure correct routing to pods/services is set up

 --- Image Here -----